fuzzylogicxx/forex-web-app/README.md

 - Disables Rails Asset Pipeline in favour of a custom Gulp-based build system to compile, concatenate and minify JavaScript and Sass, and optimise SVG.
 - Mobile-first, responsive approach.
 - Uses CSS custom properties for colours, type sizing and other variables.
-- Uses Flexbox and CSS Grid for layout.
+- Combines Flexbox and CSS Grid for layout.

-## Possible Improvements
+## Improvements with more time
 - Add cacheing / storage solution so as to limit API usage.
 - Add tests for asynchronous API calls.
-- Add custom/non-create-based Rails validation for /rates form submission.
+- In Rails app, add custom (non-create-based) validation for /rates form submission.